xelatihy/yocto-gl/docs/yocto_gl.md

 ### Image and color

-We support simple containers for either 4-byte per pixel sRGB images `image4b`, or 4-float per pixel HDR images `image4f`.
+Imags are stored with the `image` templated structure.
+The two most used image types are 4-byte per pixel sRGB images `image4b`, or 4-float per pixel HDR images `image4f`.

 1. convert between byte and float images with `srgb_to_linear()` and `linear_to_srgb()`